Ask AI

 Parameters:

-• assets (Sequence[Union[AssetsDefinition, SourceAsset]]) – The assets to materialize.
+• assets (Sequence[Union[AssetsDefinition, AssetSpec, SourceAsset]]) – The assets to materialize.
 Can also provide SourceAsset objects to fill dependencies for asset defs.

 • run_config (Optional[Any]) – The run config to use for the run that materializes the assets.